saimadhuri2008/College-Chatbot/README.md

-# College-Chatbot
+# College-Chatbot KIAR : Keras implemented advanced ready assistant
-This chatbot is built in order to help any newbees entering into the collage regarding any of the seravices or the enquiries about what , where and who.
+This chatbot is designed to assist newcomers at the college by providing information about various services, answering inquiries about locations, and offering guidance on who to contact for specific needs.
+It aims to make the transition for new students smoother and help them navigate college life more efficiently.